OpenTranslationBible/open-bible/en-GB/43.John/md/john-18.md

 ## John 18:30

-They answered, “If He were not a criminal, we would not have handed Him over to you.”
+They answered, “If He were not guilty, we would not have handed Him over to you.”

 ## John 18:31